Kansas up, Michigan down in Way-Too-Early Top 25 for 2019-20

 Previous: 6

 Gonzaga finally had some "consequences" for all the success it's had over the years.
-The Bulldogs had to bid farewell to three players who left early for the NBA draft in potential first-rounders Rui Hachimura and Brandon Clarke, and starting shooting guard Zach Norvell.
+The Bulldogs had to bid farewell to three players who left early for the NBA draft in potential first-rounders Rui Hachimura and Brandon Clarke plus starting shooting guard Zach Norvell.
 They also lost starting point guard Josh Perkins, who was a senior.
-We still expect Mark Few to win 30 games this season, but the personnel is different.
+We still expect Mark Few to win 30 games this season, but the makeup of the personnel is different.
 Corey Kispert, Killian Tillie and Filip Petrusev return up front, and Few brings in three ESPN 100 frontcourt players.
 The backcourt has questions, but landing Texas A&M grad transfer Admon Gilder was key.

 8. Villanova Wildcats